2/26/2025

 Chief Financial Officer

-Thank you, Omar.
-And good morning, everyone.
-Since our last earning call, we have strengthened the financial foundation of the company and have made meaningful strides on our past breakeven and profitability.
-On October 12th, sorry, on October, on February 12th, we closed a registered direct offering of our securities with gross proceed of approximately $40 million.
+Thank you, Omer, and good morning, everyone.
+Since our last earning call, we have strengthened the financial foundation of the company, and have made meaningful strides on our path to break-even and profitability.
+On February 12, we closed a registered direct offering of our securities, with a gross proceeds of approximately $40 million.
 This funding enhances our resiliency and extends our operational runway.
-It will help us reach key NRA milestones and prepare for SOP and volume production in 26 and 27.
-The NRA payments plan, Omar discussed earlier, demonstrates our customers' commitment to innovate and trust in our technology.
+It will help us reach key NRE milestones and prepare for SOP and volume production in 26 and 27.
+The NRE payments plan Omer discussed earlier demonstrates our customers' commitment to innovate and trust in our technology.
 Further, the realignment we announced this February improves our cost structure in support of our ongoing efforts to streamline the company.
-We ended 2024 with approximately $68 million in cash and cash equivalents, bank deposit, marketable security and short term restricted cash on the balance sheet, not including the $40 million gross funding I just mentioned.
-We are continuing to drive sequentially decreased cash burn, resulting from our continued prudent management of our company focused on a single innovation to light up platform and our strong revenue performance.
+We ended 2024 with approximately $68 million in cash and cash equivalents, bank deposit, marketable security, and short-term restricted cash on the balance sheet, not including the $40 million gross funding I just mentioned.
+We are continuing to drive sequentially decreased cash burn, resulting from our continued prudent management of our company focused on a single Innoviz2 LiDAR platform, and our strong revenue performance.
 We are very proud of our trend of consistent improvement in cash burn that we delivered over the course of the year.
-While there may be continued lumpiness on a sequential basis, on full year basis, we expect to see considerably lower year over year burn.
-Looking into 2025 and beyond, we remain confident in our ability to manage our expenses effectively and keep our burn down on an annualized basis.
-Gross margins continue to improve quarter over quarter and in Q4 we generated gross profit for the first time.
-Going forward, we expect margins will continue to be somewhat lumpy as we ramp unit to volume production and as NRE revenues continue to fluctuate from quarter to quarter based on our customers' milestone.
+While there may be continued lumpiness on a sequential basis, on full year basis, we expect to see considerably lower year-over-year burn.
+Looking into 2025 and beyond, we remained confident in our ability to manage our expenses effectively and keep our burn down on an annualized basis.
+Gross margins continued to improve quarter over quarter and in Q4, we generated gross profit for the first time.
+Going forward, we expect margins will continue to be somewhat lumpy as we ramp unit to volume production and as NRE revenues continue to fluctuate from quarter to quarter based on our customer's milestone.
 For the full year, we do expect gross margins to be positive.
-Now turning to the income statement, our full year 2024 revenues of $24.3 million dollars was about the midpoint of our guidance range of $23.5 to $25 million versus $20.9 million in 2023.
+Now turning to the income statement, our full year 2024 revenues of $24.3 million was above the midpoint of our guidance range of $23.5 to $25 million versus $20.9 million in 2023.
 This represents another year in which we delivered on the top line, extending our record of revenue execution.
 Our operating expenses for 2024 were approximately $101 million, a decrease of 70% from $121 million in 2023.
 This year's operating expenses included $17 million of share-based compensation compared to $20.7 million in 2023.
 Research and development expenses for 2024 were $73.8 million, a decrease from $92.7 million in 2023.
-The years R&D expenses included $11.2 million of share-based compensation compared to $13.7 million in 2023.
+The year's R&D expenses included $11.2 million of share-based compensation compared to $13.7 million in 2023.
 2024 R&D expenses reflected a reallocation of R&D expenses to cost of goods sold as part of the NRE revenue recognition process.
 To conclude, 2024 represented a transformative year of robust performance from both revenue and cash perspective.
 We are encouraged by the ongoing strength of our expense management and the ability to consistently meet or exceed our revenue guidance.
-Looking into Q1, we expect a strong start for the year as we further ramp the innovation and work to secure additional design wins.
+Looking into Q1, we expect a strong start for the year as we further ramp the InnoVis 2 and work to secure additional design wins.
 And with that, I'll turn back the call to Omar for closing remarks.

 speaker